Measurement Science

 NORCE has extensive expertise in developing and utilizing state-of-the-art fibre optical sensing technologies.

-We have experience with distributed measurements of a wide range of parameters including; temperature, pressure, strain, shape, acoustics and chemicals.
+We have experience with distributed measurements of a wide range of parameters such as temperature, pressure, strain, shape, acoustics and chemicals.

-Main driver for fibre optic sensing are typical; distributed sensing capability, long distance, difficult access, high temperature, intrinsically safe and possibility of utilisation of existing optical fibres.
+The main advantages of fibre optic sensing are the distributed sensing capability, long distance masurement range, suitability for difficult access and high temperature situations, intrinsically electrically safe cabling and the possibility to utilise existing optical fibres.

 Examples of fibre optic sensor technologies NORCE works with